goshng/polap/README.md

 For more detailed installation and usage instructions, please read along with this **README**.

-# Description

-**Polap** is a specialized meta-assembly pipeline that enhances the functionality of the [Flye](https://github.com/fenderglass/Flye) assembler.
-Serving as a Flye helper pipeline, Polap incorporates organellar gene annotation, aiding in the educated guess of selection of organelle-origin contigs from Flye's whole-genome assembly.
-The name "Polap" is inspired by the [ptGAUL](https://github.com/Bean061/ptgaul) chloroplast genome assembly pipeline created by Wenbin Zhou, as Polap similarly focuses on organellar genomes, specifically plant mitochondrial DNA (mtDNA).

-The pipeline combines the **Flye** assembler with [FMLRC](https://github.com/holtjma/fmlrc) (a sequence polishing tool by Matt Holt) and applies sequencing depth analysis to identify contigs belonging to the mitochondrial genome.
-Leveraging both Flye-generated assemblies and organellar gene annotations, Polap helps users identify candidate mtDNA contigs based on sequencing depth and gene presence, enabling targeted selection and assembly of mtDNA.

-Polap originated as an extension of ptGAUL, with a specific focus on assembling plant mtDNA from long-read sequencing data.
-The workflow begins by conducting a Flye whole-genome assembly, generating contigs without a reference genome.
-These contigs are then analyzed with [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to confirm the presence of mtDNA or chloroplast (ptDNA) genes.
-Using depth and copy number metrics, Polap allows users to identify likely mtDNA contigs, collects them, and performs a final targeted mtDNA assembly.
-The pipeline concludes with polishing using FMLRC, resulting in an accurate, high-quality mtDNA assembly.

-# FMLRC Requirements
+### Short-read polishing Requirement: FMLRC

 Here's how to create a separate Conda environment for **FMLRC** while maintaining compatibility with **Polap's** environment.
 This setup ensures that FMLRC and Polap can function independently without conflicts.

-# Short-read polishing Requirement: create a Separate Conda Environment for FMLRC

 Following the previous setup, you'll need to create a new environment specifically for FMLRC.
 This will prevent any compatibility issues with Polap's main environment.

 1. **Create the FMLRC Environment**: